nikerla/vc-content/pages/forms/estimate-form.md

                         <span class="descr">
                             Simply tell us about your project and requirements, and we’ll craft an estimate of the hours it would take to complete your e-commerce transformation using the Virto Commerce Platform.
-All at no cost to you.
+All at no cost to you
                         </span>
                     </li>
                     <li>